-Developing real world fears is natural.
+Developing real-world fears is natural.
 But hearing voices and hearing your child say they are being followed, are part of a secret government operation, or really elaborate stories that don’t add up can be a sign of mental illness.
-A psychological evaluation can help diagnose which as there are many carry a psychotic component.
+A psychological evaluation can help diagnose the issue.

 This is not a definitive list but I hope it helps.
-And simply because you see these behaviors doesn’t mean your child has mental illness but that there is an underlying cause.
+And simply because you see these behaviors doesn’t mean your child has a mental illness.
+The first step is to be open to conversation.

 And remember that recovery is not only possible, it’s probable.
 As always, find help for you.
 That’s where you get educated and learn more.
 It’s a lot easier to get a child to get help if you are getting it yourself.